 Reach area calculation

 The area will be calculated in three stages.
 First, we will establish a line perpendicular to the screen at the lowest X value.
 Then we will compute the area between each average trajectory and that line.
 The results will be subtracted from each other, and their absolute value will be used as the reach area.
-To avoid negative area values the trajectories will be split at their intersections and the area will be calculated separately for each section.
+To avoid negative area values, the trajectories will be split at their intersections and the area will be calculated separately for each section.

 Confirmatory analysis

-Analysis will be performed only on trials with a PAS rating of 1.

-We will compute each participant's DV separately over congruent and over incongruent trials and a paired t-test will be conducted between the conditions.
-The p-value will be corrected with Benjamini-Hochberg FDR correction since we conduct a comparison for each of the DV.
-Cohen's dz and its CI will be examined for overlap between the "Reaching" and "Keyboard" conditions.
+We will compute each participant's DV separately over congruent and incongruent trials, which will be compared using a paired t-test .
+The p-values will be corrected with Benjamini-Hochberg FDR correction.
+Cohen's dz and its Confidence Intervals (CIs) will be examined for overlap between the "Reaching" and "Keyboard" conditions.
 No overlap will indicate an advantage for one measure over the other.
-In a separate comparison changes of mind will be compared between correct and incorrect trials.
+We will also compare changes of mind will be compared between correct and incorrect trials.

 The difference score of each DV will be tested for normality using the Shapiro-Wilk test.
-A DV that will fail to keep normality will be tested instead with Wilcoxon signed rank test and its effect size will be given by r=zN.
+A DV that will fail to keep normality will be tested instead with Wilcoxon signed rank test and its effect size will be calculated as r=zN.

-In case of outliers outside the 0.75 0.25 thresholds a robust t-test will be computed using R's WRS2 package.
+In case of outliers outside the 0.75 0.25 thresholds, a robust t-test will be computed using R's WRS2 package.

 Computing effect sizes for robust t-test: